Archive for the ‘Ceiling Fans’ Category

 Here are seven ceiling fans we love, each from a different brand and in a different style.

-1. Fanimation FP2120WA Enigma Metro Gray/Walnut Ceiling Fan.
-If the contemporary gray finish combined with the attractive walnut blade on this ceiling fan doesn’t make you swoon then perhaps what you’ll be attracted to is the unique design of a single-blade fan.
-Don’t let that one blade fool you, though; this is a fully functional ceiling fan that offers three speeds operated by remote control.
+1. Fanimation FP4620PN Zonix 54″ Polished Nickel Ceiling Fan.
+If the contemporary polished nickel finish combined with the attractive walnut blades on this ceiling fan doesn’t make you swoon then perhaps what you’ll be attracted to is the crisp modern design of a three-blade fan.
+Don’t let the sophisticated style fool you, though; this is a fully functional ceiling fan that offers three speeds operated by wall control.

 2. Casablanca’s 86U89M Wilderness Textured Matte Black Unipack Ceiling Fan.
 If you want to keep things simple with this great ceiling fan then you’ll just enjoy the lovely decoration of its five wooden blades ensconced in textured matte black blade holders that look like gorgeous wrought iron.
 If you want to dress things up, you’ll add on the removable silhouette display of trees and animals to create glowing warmth for the room the fan is in.

 3. Justice Design’s KID-6305 Kid’s Room Cow Over Moon 14″ Fan Light Kit.
 Can a ceiling fan have a modern design that is young and fresh enough to be suitable in a child’s room?
-Justice Design thinks so and this ceiling fan is a great example of how right they are.
-The “cow jumping over the moon” theme that plays around the light on the fan is a great design for kids to fall asleep looking at.
-They are able to do that in part because of the cool glow in the dark features included on the white swirl glass of this creative ceiling fan.
+Justice Design thinks so and this ceiling fan light kit is a great example of how right they are.
+The “cow jumping over the moon” theme that plays around the fan light kit is a great design for kids to fall asleep looking at.
+They are able to do that in part because of the cool glow in the dark features included on the white swirl glass of this creative ceiling fan light kit.
 How fun – and definitely not fugly!

 4. Maxim’s 89930SN Super-Max Fan.
 The reversible wooden blades of this contemporary ceiling fan are covered in brushed nickel to create a metal appearance that is absolutely modern.
 Because the blades are fairly thin and in a standard shape, this ceiling fan can easily look great in a modern room without demanding to be the center of attention.
 It is remote control adaptable and there are optional light kits available for this ceiling fan so you can personalize it to suit your needs.
 That’s something important to most homeowners today.